Today's Articles

 The beginning of the Northern Neck Chantey Singers in 1991 is celebrated on this date.

 Chanties are songs that Black fishermen would sing while working on the fishing boats.
 The song’s function was to make work go better.
 In the case of the menhaden fishermen, the songs rhythmically coordinated the efforts of hauling in the nets to bring fish to the surface.
-Chanties were uncommon in American commercial fisheries, and menhaden Chanties are, for the most part, unrelated to traditional and better-known "sea chanties" that flourished among the crews of 19th-century American and British transatlantic sailing ships.
+Chanties were uncommon in American commercial fisheries, and menhaden Chanties are primarily unrelated to traditional and better-known "sea chanties" that flourished among the crews of 19th-century American and British transatlantic sailing ships.

 These fishermen's work songs could have been heard on boats out of Virginia and North Carolina, wherever they pursued the great migrating schools of menhaden along the Atlantic coast from New Jersey to the Gulf of Mexico.
 William Hudnall organized the Northern Neck Chantey Singers at the request of the Greater Reedville Association and the Association's Museum Committee.
 The association found some singers in Virginia for the 1991 Fourth of July program.
-Since that Independence Day debut, interest in the group has been so great that it is still performing to this day.
+Since that Independence Day debut, interest in the group has been so great that it still performs.

 All of these men worked on the water when chanties were sung.
 Chanties and work songs, in general, occupy a special place in African American culture.
-The harmony brings everybody together on the same chord simultaneously, making the work easier.
+The harmony simultaneously brings everybody together on the same chord, making the work easier.

 Reference: